 We then stopped at Gigondas on the way home.
 We didn't eat here, but there is a great restaurant in the village that is owned by the Perrin family, who own and operate the Beaucastel estate.

 From Gigondas (after a tasting at the local wine "coop" and picking up a couple bottles, we made it to Isle sur La Sourge, which is home to some canals and argubaly the best antique stores and markets in Provence.
 The real reason we went there was for dinner at Le Vivier an affordable but amazing one star michelin restaurant.
+The four course menu is only €40 or so and provides amazing value for the quality of food served here.
+I had perhaps the best steak I have ever eaten and Erin had a lamb trio that was amazing.

 The following day we had a morning tour at Domaine de Giraud.
 While not quite as intimidating as the Beaucastel empire, the brother and sister run vineyard in creates some amazing wine.
 Marie was a great host, letting us try some 2010 directly from the barrels.
 It was interesting to try the Mouverde from the same year, but grown in different soil.
 Amazing how the type of soil (rock v. clay in our case) can completely dictate the taste of the wine.